 Family: Dines Bjørner (DB) was born in Odense, Denmark, 4 October 1937.
 His father had an MSc degree in Mathematics (from Copenhagen University, 1931) and his mother a BA degree in Nordic and Modern English/America Literature (also from Copenhagen University, 1929).
 Since 1965 DB has been married to Kari Skallerud Bjørner (Oslo, Norway).
 They have two children, Charlotte (married to WeiWei, with children Camilla and Caroline) and Nikolaj (Microsoft Stanford; married to Bodil, with children Marianne, Katrine and Jakob).

-Educational Background: DB graduated, in 1956, with a senior high school degree in Mathematics and Natural Sciences from Århus Cathedral School (founded in 1142).
+Educational Background: DB graduated, in 1956, with a senior high school degree in Mathematics and Natural Sciences from Århus Cathedral School (founded around 1142).
 DB graduated in January 1962 with an MSc in Electronics Engineering and with a Ph.D. in Computer Science in January 1969 from the Technical University of Denmark (founded by Hans Christian Ørsted in 1828).

 IBM Career: DB joined IBM in March 1962 at their Nordic Laboratories (founded by Cai Kinberg) in Stockholm, Sweden (where DB also first met Jean Paul Jacob and Gunnar Wedell).
 DB was transferred to the IBM Systems Development Division (IBM SDD) at San Jose, California, USA, in December 1963.
 While doing his Ph.D.
 (September 1965 – January 1969) DB was a lecturing consultant to IBM's European Systems Research Institute (ESRI) at Geneva, Switzerland (where DB received valuable guidance from Carlo Santacroce and where DB's friendship with Gerald and Dani Weinberg started) (1967–1968).
-In 1969 DB worked at IBM's Advanced Computing Systems (IBM ACS) Laboratory, Menlo Park, California, and, later that year until early 1973 at IBM Research, San Jose (again Jean Paul Jacob became a colleague).
+In 1969 DB worked at IBM's Advanced Computing Systems (IBM ACS) Laboratory, Menlo Park, California – led by Gene Amdahl, and, later that year until early 1973 at IBM Research, San Jose (again Jean Paul Jacob became a colleague).
 Transferred to the IBM Vienna Laboratory (directed then by Heinz Zemanek), Austria, DB resigned from IBM in August 1975 to return to Denmark after basically 13 years abroad.

 Career Outside and After IBM: During his stay at IBM Research DB was a visiting lecturer, for several quarters, at University of California at Berkeley (1971–1972), instigated by Lotfi Zadeh whom DB considers his main mentor and for whom DB has the fondest regards.
 DB was a visiting guest professor at Copenhagen University in the academic year 1975–1976, before taking up his chair in September 1976 at the Technical University of Denmark (DTU).
 During the summer semester of 1980 DB was the Danish Chair Professor at the Christian-Albrechts University of Kiel, Germany — hosted by Prof. Hans Langmaack.
 Together with a colleague, Prof. Christian Gram, DB instigated the Dansk Datamatik Center (DDC) in the summer of 1979 .
 During the 1980s DB was chief scientist of DDC.
 In 1982–1984 DB was chairman of a Danish Government (Ministry of Education) Commission on Informatics.
 DB was the founding and first UN Director of UNU-IIST, the United Nations University's International Institute for Software Technology, located in Macau.
 DB was a visiting professor at NUS: National University of Singapore in the academic year 2004–2005 and at JAIST, Japan Advanced Institute of Science and Technology, near Kanazawa, calendar year 2006.